 - in the top four schools nationally at Lacrosse, with Regional and National representatives; - in the top 18 schools nationally at Netball; - in the top 12 schools nationally at Rugby, with Regional and National representatives; - the best Fives school in the country for boys and girls, attaining National Championship titles.

-Furthermore, we actively seek to have some of the highest participation rates in school sport for a large school as evidenced by the number of pupils who actively participate in physical activity each and every week even though chances of representing the school at sport have been temporarily halted due to Covid.
+Furthermore, we actively seek to have some of the highest participation rates in school sport for a large school as evidenced by the number of pupils who actively participate in physical activity each and every week.

 Music and Drama